esphome/esphome-docs/components/lvgl/widgets.rst

 .. note::

     The ``on_value`` trigger is sent as the slider is dragged or changed with keys.
 The event is sent *continuously* while the slider is being dragged; this generally has a negative effect on performance.
-To mitigate this, consider using a :ref:`universal interaction trigger <lvgl-event-trg>` like ``on_release``, to get the ``x`` variable once after the interaction has completed.
+To mitigate this, consider using a :ref:`universal interaction trigger <lvgl-automation-triggers>` like ``on_release``, to get the ``x`` variable once after the interaction has completed.

 The ``slider`` can be also integrated as :doc:`Number </components/number/lvgl>` or :doc:`Sensor </components/sensor/lvgl>` component.

 See :ref:`lvgl-cook-bright` and :ref:`lvgl-cook-volume` for examples illustrating how to use a slider to control entities in Home Assistant.

-.. _lvgl-wgt-arc:
+.. _lvgl-widget-arc:

 ``arc``
 *******